dotnet/docs/docs/core/tools/dotnet-nuget-push.md

 - **`-s|--source <SOURCE>`**

   Specifies the server URL.
 NuGet identifies a UNC or local folder source and simply copies the file there instead of pushing it using HTTP.
+  > [!IMPORTANT]
-Also, starting with NuGet 3.4.2, this is a mandatory parameter unless the NuGet config file specifies a `DefaultPushSource` value.
+  > Starting with NuGet 3.4.2, this is a mandatory parameter unless the NuGet config file specifies a `DefaultPushSource` value.
 For more information, see [Configuring NuGet behavior](/nuget/consume-packages/configuring-nuget-behavior).

 - **`--skip-duplicate`**